-Despite Hyper-Aggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive
+Despite Hyperaggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive

 “If we do not provide the structure for these young people,” he said, “MS-13 will.”

-But Patrick Young, a lawyer at an immigrant-aid organization called carecen, told The New Yorker that investing in young immigrant populations, who are the primary target of MS-13’s recruiting and crimes, doesn’t get the federal government’s attention.
+But Patrick Young, a lawyer at an immigrant-aid organization called Carecen, told The New Yorker that investing in young immigrant populations, who are the primary target of MS-13’s recruiting and crimes, doesn’t get the federal government’s attention.

 “If you say, ‘We should help these kids,’ nothing would happen,” he said.
 “If you say, ‘We want to invest in gang prevention,’ everyone would say, ‘Sure.’”